hinantin/squoia/README.md

 Another objective is to increase and correct certain issues we had with the Normalizer tool, by increasing its lexicon and rules.

 ### Linguistic Resources used in this project

-#### `<SQUOIA_PATH>`

-`<SQUOIA_PATH>` is used throughout this manual to refer to the path where you have downloaded the contents of the squoia repository, in my case the path is `/home/richard/Documents/squoia`.
-You should change this to adjust it to your own environment.

 #### Lexica